pl80tech/CarND-Capstone/Writeup.md

 ---
 ## Rubric Points

-Here are the [Rubric Points](https://review.udacity.com/#!/rubrics/1140/view) which need to be addressed to meet the requirements of this project.
+Here are the [Rubric Points](https://review.udacity.com/#!/rubrics/1969/view) which need to be addressed to meet the requirements of this project.

 ---
 ## Code compilation

 ---
 ## Implementation

-![alt text][architecture]

 ### Traffic light detection node